 - It’s an economical choice.
 We love some frugal awesome and we’re sure you do too!

-- Because of the firmness of it, it pops open really easily and most people have no problems with insertion, removal or leakage (see: Menstrual Cup leaking?).
+- Because of the firmness of it, it open really easily and most people have no problems with insertion, removal or leakage

 - Customer service is excellent.
-Numerous people mentioned Emily as going above and beyond in order to help them out with any problem or question that they had.
+Numerous people mentioned Emily as going above and beyond in order to help them out with any problem that they had.

 - It’s made in the USA, perfect for those who like to shop North American.

-- It’s registered with the FDA and made of the highest quality medical grade silicone.
-See: FDA approved menstrual cups.
+- It’s made of the highest quality silicone.